 Global Collection Garden

-The Global Collection Garden—with three acres of themed tropical, subtropical, and arid zones—will demonstrate a wide variety of diverse and beautiful plants from around the world that flourish in Houston’s climate.
+The Global Collection Garden—with three acres of themed tropical, subtropical, and arid zones—demonstrates a wide variety of diverse and beautiful plants from around the world that flourish in Houston’s climate.

 For many, the tropics have a romantic allure and often bring to mind the exotic.
 No wonder tropical locations are popular vacation and honeymoon destinations.
 The Tropical Heart – with plants displaying some of nature’s most captivating shapes and vibrant colors, including diverse varieties of Colocasia (elephant ears) and a Hymenocallis (spider lily) collection – serves as the geographical center, as well as the lowest point, of the Global Collection Garden.
 The adjacent Rainforest, with its misty trail and a number of Musa (banana) and Phoenix (date palm) overhead, provides visitors with a lush and beautiful escape from the ordinary.